 I prefer Gruyère when baking quiche over the other type of Swiss we all use on our sandwiches – you know, the one with the holes.
 It is a fabulous melting cheese with a distinctive and entirely delicious rich, nutty and slightly sweet flavor.
 It’s a bit pricier but I feel it’s worth it, especially on the holidays.
 You can absolutely substitute a lower cost shredded Swiss if you’d like.

 I can hear some of you saying “ugh, we hate mushrooms” or can I add more veggies?”.
 Yes!
 This versatile recipe would be delicious with a variety of different veggies.
 Some that come to mind are asparagus and bell pepper.
 Just be sure you sautè them lightly to draw some of the moisture out and soften them a bit before adding them to the egg mixture.

 You can also swap the bacon with about 1 cup chopped, fully-cooked ham if you’d like.
 I’ve done this and it is wonderful and especially convenient if you’ve got leftover holiday ham on your hands.

 Start by whisking the eggs with the sour cream and all-purpose seasoning.
 Transfer the mixture to a lightly greased 13-inch x 9-inch baking dish.

 See my instructions on the recipe card below for roasting your bacon in the oven.
 This is by far and away the cleanest, easiest method for cooking an entire pound of bacon all at once.
-Check out The Kitchn for great instructions and a video tutorial on How to Make Perfect Bacon in the Oven.

 Once your bacon is cooked, crumble it into a mixture of lightly sautèed mushrooms and green onions and spoon it over the egg mixture.